eaobservatory/hedwig/doc/user/target.rst

 When you have added a list of target objects, you will see a link "Edit note" in the "Target Objects" section of the proposal.
+Anyone viewing your proposal will be able to use the latest version of the clash tool to check the target coordinates, so you do not need to include the result of the tool here.
+You should just include your comments about the results
+--- this could be as simple as
+"The clash tool did not find any matches" if that is the case.

 This note is particularly important when clashes are found --- you can use this space to explain why you still need to observe